Automattic/_s/style/README.md

 ## Responsive Video
 Wrap the iframe in a div with `aspect-ratio` class to maintain video ratio through all devices.

-## Buttons Group
-Obtain two aligned buttons using a Multiple Columns (2 columns) block with `buttons-wrap` class.
-Insert a button block in each column.

 ## Site Main Layout
 Import either in-grid or full layout style in critical.scss.
 * [In-grid (boxed) layout](layout/_in-grid.scss)\